-Canada is the second largest country in the world, so it isn’t surprising that this wonderful country has a huge plethora of sights to enjoy and things to experience.
-Today we are going to look at some of the amazing places you can visit in this country, and also places which you could get to by private jet if you decide to rent one.
+Canada is the second-largest country in the world, so it isn’t surprising that this wonderful country has a huge plethora of sights to enjoy and things to experience.
+Today we are going to look at some of the amazing places you can visit while traveling to Canada, and also places which you could get to by private jet if you decide to rent one.
 Here you will see the Top 5 Airports for Private Jets in Canada, so that you can enjoy luxury travel in privacy before you enter this stunning area to explore its landscape.

 1. Niagara Falls